adulbrich/cs-capstone-handbook/src/content/docs/project-selection/teams.md

 ## Friends

 Team up with friends.
 While familiarity can be an asset, productivity may sometimes be challenging to maintain.
-You can specify who you want to work with in the project selection survey in week 1 of Fall term.
-You'll need to choose the same project and list your names to be considered for the same team.
+You can specify who you want to work with in the project selection survey in week 0 of Fall term.
+You'll need to choose the same projects and list your names to be considered for the same team.

 ## Shared Interests